Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 Single Track Roads

 If this is your first visit to Mull it may also be your first encounter with single track roads.
-They can be a bit daunting at first, but you'll soon get the hang of it if you follow the guidelines.
-Think of them as very short stretches of twin-track road, and you'll avoid most of the pitfalls.
+They can be a bit daunting at first, but you'll soon get used to them if you follow the guidelines.
+Think of them as extremely short stretches of twin-track road, and you'll avoid most of the pitfalls.

-Passing places occur frequently.
-Most are marked by a black and white banded pole, although some have the newer diamond shaped reflective sign which is easier to see at night.
+Passing places occur frequently (typically about eight to the mile on the main roads).
+Most are marked by a black and white banded pole, although some have the newer square or diamond shaped reflective sign which is easier to see at night.
+Some have lost their marker poles, or the poles are obscured by trees.

 Passing Place Guidelines